-Renewable and low carbon energy generation will be supported where the proposed development:-
+Renewable and low carbon energy generation will be supported where the proposed development:

-- a) Is led by, or meets, the needs of the local community. - b) Does not cause harm to the openness and setting of the Areas of Outstanding Natural Beauty or the Green Belt. - c) Is located and of a scale that is appropriate to character, setting and the wider landscape and does not harm the Notable Views defined in Section 02.10. - d) Does not create an unacceptable impact on the amenities of local residents.
+- a) Is led by, or meets the needs of the local community - b) Does not cause harm to the Areas of Outstanding Natural Beauty. - c) Is located and of a scale that is appropriate to character and setting and the wider landscape. - d) Does not create an unacceptable impact on the amenities of local residents.

-Policy TNP08B - Provision of well-designed energy efficient developments
+Policy TNP08B - Provision of well-designed energy efficient buildings and places

-New developments must demonstrate that they meet a high level of sustainable design and construction and will be optimised for energy efficiency, targeting zero carbon emissions.
-This includes:-
+New development must demonstrate that they meet a high level of sustainable design and construction and will be optimised for energy efficiency, targeting zero carbon emissions.
+This includes: